thornicek/met-cs701-rich-internet-application-development-final-project/README.md

 # Install angular/common in order to get location and enable the "back" button to work
 @angular/common -> npm install @angular/common

-# install in memory web api to simulate the server
+# Install in memory web api to simulate the server
 npm install angular-in-memory-web-api --save

 # Install rxjs to implement and work with observable type